 London to Edinburgh Road Trip: Stop Ideas NEAR LONDON

 There is SO much to see around London.
-If you don’t have much time on your London to Edinburgh road trip, you’re going to have to make some tough choices.
-My personal favorite of these stop ideas is Oxford; but I was also happy with only a couple of hours to wander before moving on.
+If you don’t have much time on your London to Edinburgh drive, you’re going to have to make some tough choices on where to stop.
+My personal favorite of these stop ideas is Oxford.

-If you have the time, you may want to dedicate one full day to Stonehenge, Lacock and Bath.
+If you have the time on your drive to Edinburgh, you may want to dedicate one full day to Stonehenge, Lacock and Bath.
 From Windsor Castle, it’s a one-hour drive southwest to Stonehenge and another one-hour drive to the amazingly well-preserved roman baths in Bath.
 Along the way, make a short stop to wander through Lacock, which became Meryton in BBC’s Pride & Prejudice.

 Depending on how much time you spend at these stops, you might spend your first night in the dreamy Cotswolds area or along Birmingham’s pretty canals.
 Here are some fabulous options:

 - Stratford-upon-Avon: Stay in a dreamy cottage surrounded by Shakespearean romance.
 This day is so packed, that if you want to see anything in Stratford-upon-Avon, you’re best spending the night here.
-My favorite option is the charming and reasonably-priced Baraset Barn Hotel (Pimlico Ln; £130), with fantastic reviews, award-winning restaurant, and includes breakfast, wifi and parking.
-Not a fan?
-Check out other great accommodations in Stratford-upon-Avon.
+My favorite option is the charming and reasonably-priced Baraset Barn Hotel, with fantastic reviews, award-winning restaurant, and includes breakfast, wifi and parking.

-- Birmingham: Pick a place to stay with easy access to what makes Birmingham a great stop – its canals.
-My favorite is the unique Hotel Indigo (200 Wharfside St; £125+) with terrific views, breakfast and wifi included, and parking nearby (extra cost); its 25th-floor restaurant offers amazing views over Birmingham and the canals.
-Not sure?
-Here’s a listing of other Birmingham accommodations in the canals area.
+- Birmingham: Pick a place to stay with easy access to what makes Birmingham a great stop … its canals.
+My favorite is the unique Hotel Indigo with terrific views, breakfast and wifi included, and parking nearby (extra cost).
+Its 25th-floor restaurant offers amazing views over Birmingham and the canals.

-We begin our stop ideas for your London to Edinburgh road trip with nothing else but a castle.
+We begin our list of where to stop on your London to Edinburgh road trip with nothing else but a castle.
 Possibly THE castle.

 If you have even a moderate fascination with the royal family, Windsor Castle is likely a must-see stop idea.
 It was founded in the 1000s by William the Conqueror and has been home to 39 monarchs.
 Queen Elizabeth still spends many weekends here.

 Most of us know Highclere Castle as Downtown Abbey.
-Highclere Castle estate has evolved from the first-known medieval palace that was built here in 749; the palace that stands today dates to 1842.
-It served as a hospital during WWI and home to evacuees during WWII.
+Highclere Castle estate has evolved from the first-known medieval palace that was built here in 749.
+The palace that stands today dates to 1842, which served as a hospital during WWI and home to evacuees during WWII.